bloominstituteoftechnology/ios-git-setup/README.md

 1. Go to https://github.com/LambdaSchool/ios-git-setup.
 2. Click **Clone or Download**.
 3. Choose **Download ZIP**.
-4. Open the resulting folder (`ios-git-setup`), and leave it to the side.
+4. Open the resulting folder (`ios-git-setup-master`), and leave it to the side.

 ## 1. Download Textmate